-117. The LAPD shall continue to provide all LAPD recruits, officers, supervisors and managers with regular and periodic training on police integrity.
+12. The LAPD shall continue to provide all LAPD recruits, officers, supervisors and managers with regular and periodic training on police integrity.
 Such training shall include and address, inter alia:

-1 a. the duty to report misconduct and facts relevant to such misconduct; 2 3 b. what constitutes retaliation for reporting misconduct, the prohibition against 4 retaliation for reporting misconduct, and the protections available to officers from 5 retaliation; 6 7 c. cultural diversity, which shall include training on interactions with persons of 8 different races, ethnicities, religious groups, sexual orientations, persons of the opposite 9 sex, and persons with disabilities, and also community policing; 10 11 d. the role of accurately completing written reports in assuring police integrity, and 12 the proper completion of such reports; 13 14 e.
-Fourth Amendment and other constitutional requirements, and the policy 15 requirements set forth in paragraphs 102-103, governing police actions in conducting 16 stops, searches, seizures, making arrests and using force; and 17 18 f. examples of ethical dilemmas faced by LAPD officers and, where practicable 19 given the location, type, and duration of the training, interactive exercises for resolving 20 ethical dilemmas shall be utilized.
-21 22 118.
-The Department shall train all members of the public scheduled to serve on the Board of 23 Rights in police e practices and procedures.
-24 25 119.
-The City may establish a plan to annually provide tuition reimbursement for continuing 26 education for a reasonable number of officers in subjects relevant to this Agreement, including subjects 27 -55- 28 which will promote police integrity and professionalism.
+- the duty to report misconduct and facts relevant to such misconduct; a. - b. what constitutes retaliation for reporting misconduct, the prohibition against retaliation for reporting misconduct, and the protections available to officers from retaliation; - c. cultural diversity, which shall include training on interactions with persons of different races, ethnicities, religious groups, sexual orientations, persons of the opposite sex, and persons with disabilities, and also community policing; - d. the role of accurately completing written reports in assuring police integrity, and the proper completion of such reports; - Fourth Amendment and other constitutional requirements, and the policy e. requirements set forth in paragraphs 102-103, governing police actions in conducting stops, searches, seizures, making arrests and using force; and - f. examples of ethical dilemmas faced by LAPD officers and, where practicable given the location, type, and duration of the training, interactive exercises for resolving ethical dilemmas shall be utilized. - 13.
+The Department shall train all members of the public scheduled to serve on the Board of Rights in police practices and procedures. - 14.
+The City may establish a plan to annually provide tuition reimbursement for continuing education for a reasonable number of officers in subjects relevant to this Agreement, including subjects which will promote police integrity and professionalism.
 Such educational programs shall be attended while officers are off-duty.

-4 120.
-The LAPD shall establish procedures for supervisors and officers of the LAPD to 5 communicate to the LAPD Training Group any suggestions they may have for improving the 6 standardized training provided to LAPD officers, and to make written referrals to the appropriate LAPD 7 official regarding suggestions about LAPD policies or tactics.
+15. The LAPD shall establish procedures for supervisors and officers of the LAPD to communicate to the LAPD Training Group any suggestions they may have for improving the standardized training provided to LAPD officers, and to make written referrals to the appropriate LAPD official regarding suggestions about LAPD policies or tactics.